-We have used chaining many times now, and it has allowed us to keep our code concise.
+We have spoken about chaining many times now, typically discussing the brevity it gives our code.
 There can be a performance benefit to chaining as well, however, if it allows us to reduce repetition.

 Our stripe() function from Listing 9.9 located the element with ID news twice: once to remove the alt class from rows that no longer needed it, and once to apply that class to the new set of rows.
 Using chaining, we can combine these two thoughts into one and prevent this repetition: